Megidd/libreoffice-extension/README.md

 ### How to package the extension

-1. Select all files inside repository folder (it does not work if you compress the entire parent folder, because description.xml must be located at the top level).
+1. Select all files inside repository folder.
+It won't work if you compress the entire parent folder, because description.xml must be located at the top level.
 2. Right-click and compress to `*.zip`.
 3. Rename `*.zip` to `*.oxt`.